A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: IMCS-21 as a New Benchmark

 \paragraph{Experimental results} ~ {From the results in Table \ref{tab:ddp}, HRL obtains the best symptom recall and diagnostic accuracy compared to other baselines, with an acceptable average number of turns.
 HRL groups diseases and works in a combination of master and multiple workers, which is more in line with the actual medical division of labor.
-However, even taking into account the confounding and possible labeling errors of some diseases, the diagnostic accuracy is still far from an acceptable level.
-It is promising that disease accuracy is now far from the upper bound of SVM classifier, indicating that there is still much room for improvement in the model performance.}
+However, the symptom recall and diagnostic accuracy of existing models are still far from acceptable levels.
+It is worth noting that the SVM-UB model can achieve a diagnostic accuracy of 70\%, suggesting that the performance of dynamic agents can be expected to be improved if the agents is able to find more implicit symptoms.}